Budapest in Spring: Things to Do & Tips for Visiting

 Spend an afternoon on Margaret Island

-Margaret Island (Margit-sziget) is a Danube River isle located just north of the city’s District V. Spending a day exploring the island is one of the best outdoor things to do in Budapest in spring – not least because it’s one of the best places to witness cherry blossoms!
+Margaret Island is a small island on the Danube River, located just north of the city’s District V. Spending a day exploring the island is one of the best outdoor things to do in Budapest in spring – not least because it’s one of the best places to witness cherry blossoms!

 Attractions include the ruined 13th-century Franciscan monastery and covenant, a rose garden, a Japanese Garden, and the historic Margaret Island Water Tower which provides panoramic views.
 Family attractions include a water park and a couple of children’s playgrounds.